Intrinsically symmetric cosmological model in the presence of dissipative fluids: Redshift and luminosity distance

-where $q(t)=-\ddot a/aH^2$ is the FLRW deceleration parameter and $q_0$ its value in the moment of the observation.

-At this order, we are able to compute the contribution of the inhomogeneity to the deceleration parameter and then try, in a first moment, to put bounds on such contributions based on observations.
-Thus, differentiating Eq.\ (\ref{z_lambda}) with respect to $\lambda$ and rewriting the outcome in terms of $z$ yields
+where $q(t)=-\ddot a/aH^2$ is the deceleration parameter as defined for FLRW metrics and $q_0$ stands for its value at the moment of the observation.
+At this order, we are able to compute the contribution of the inhomogeneity to the deceleration parameter and then try, in a first moment, to put bounds on such contributions based on observations and compare our predictions with some cosmological models commonly discussed in the literature.